• Published: Apr 30 2025 01:24 PM

 • Arafat Day: Thursday, June 5, 2025

-Eid Al Adha, or the "Festival of Sacrifice," is one of the two most important Islamic holidays.
-It commemorates the willingness of Prophet Ibrahim (Abraham) to sacrifice his son, as an act of obedience to God.
-It's a time for family gatherings, prayers, and the sharing of meals.
-Many Muslims perform the Hajj pilgrimage to Mecca during this period.
+Eid al-Adha, or the "Festival of Sacrifice," is one of the most significant Islamic holidays.
+It's a commemoration of Prophet Ibrahim's (Abraham's) willingness to sacrifice his son, showing his unwavering faith.
+It's a time for families to come together, pray, share delicious food, and generally celebrate.
+Many Muslims also perform the Hajj pilgrimage to Mecca during this time.

 FAQ